Khinkali: Origins

 Khinkali originated in the mountainous regions of Georgia, where they were traditionally prepared by shepherds and farmers.
 The dish was created as a hearty and portable meal, ideal for sustaining individuals during long hours of labor in the rugged landscape.

 However, there are some legends involving the origins of khinkali, one of them being that it originated in Mongolia and made its way to Georgia around the 13th century, as Georgia was situated along the Silk Road.
 Mongolian conquerors would put their meat in dough in order to better conserve it while riding their horses.

 However, according to other sources, the traditional dish originated in the mountainous regions of northern Georgia, particularly in the historic provinces of Pshavi and Khevsureti, located north of Tbilisi.
 It used to be a dish eaten mostly by shepherds during cold and snowy winters.

-Initially, khinkalis were stuffed with lamb as it was the most common meat eaten in the mountains.
+Initially, khinkalebi were stuffed with lamb as it was the most common meat eaten in the mountains.
 Then, variations were created as it became more popular and reached urban areas.
 Thus, pork or beef began to be used as a stuffing, and then vegetarian versions were developed.
 These include mushroom or potato fillings and are commonly eaten in Georgia on Orthodox fasting days.